lukaszksiezak/jsNodePlotter/README.md

 The server should start working.
 Go to browser and connect to localhost:1337 - AngularJS app should open.
 Run mock data provider:

-    node dataPresenter/scripts/dataProvider.js
+    node dataPresenter/scripts/dataProvider.js InputName

 DataProvider should establish communication with the server.
 Server receives data from provider - writes them to database and pushes to Angular app.
 Angular plotting app should automatically start plotting data.
+It is possible to run multiple dataProviders and they will be automatically detected by Angular app and added to plots.

-###Playground
+###Playground - plotly app proof of concept

 For testing purposes plotly lib was included into presenter mockup.
 To see it in action: